postmanlabs/labs-docs/src/pages/docs/administration/team-settings.md

 ---

-Your [Team Settings](https://go.postman.co/settings/team/general) let you manage items such as your team's profile, discoverability, custom domains, billing details, authentication, and active invite links.
+Your [Team Settings](https://go.postman.co/settings/team/general) enable you to manage items such as your team's profile, discoverability, custom domains, billing details, authentication, and active invite links.

 ## Contents